ALTAR SERVER MINISTRY

 Ministry Scheduler Pro (MSP) is a software program that is used by Saint Raphael Parish for scheduling Altar Servers and all other Liturgical ministers.
 This semi-automated process takes into consideration experience levels, vacation dates, and family groupings to fit your busy schedule.

-Schedules are created through MSP according to the Liturgical Year and based on the preferences and "can't serve" dates you provide in MSP.
+Schedules are created through MSP according to the Liturgical Year and based on the preferences and "can't serve" dates you provide through your account.

 Before a new schedule is produced, families are given the opportunity to request a regular Mass or two that has special importance to your family.
 For instance, a memorial Mass for a loved one or perhaps a Mass when your extended family will be visiting.

-Holiday Masses are not scheduled by MSP.
+Holiday Masses are not auto-scheduled by MSP.
 All servers will be given an opportunity to choose these Masses at the appropriate time.
-PLEASE NOTE: The days surrounding the holidays ARE scheduled by MSP so it is VERY IMPORTANT to update your "can't serve" dates in MSP when you know you will be out of town.
+PLEASE NOTE: The days surrounding the holidays ARE auto-scheduled by MSP so it is VERY IMPORTANT to update your "can't serve" dates when you know you will be out of town.

 Login, Manage your account, Fill open positions, Set "not available dates", Request a substitute and more!